1. The state of construction productivity

 5. Production tracking insights

 Digital production tracking means you have real-time jobsite data at your fingertips.
-With Raken's insights, you can compare cost codes and production performance so you always know where projects stand.
+With Raken's construction budget management software, you can compare cost codes and production performance so you always know where projects stand.

 The value, as Todd F., VP of Pre-Construction Planning at J.W.
 Danforth puts it, is being able to see problems in productivity ahead of time so you can course correct.
 "Most people who don't have this level of insight will just keep on doing the thing again and again until someone else sees it on a financial statement ... and by then, it's too late."

-Start using Raken to make data collection easy for those in the field-and get real-time insights so you can make more informed business decisions.
+Start using Raken's production tracking software to make data collection easy for those in the field-and get real-time insights so you can make more informed business decisions.